Ronnie Allen

 Ronald Allen (15 January 1929 – 9 June 2001) was an English international football player and manager.
-He was a professional footballer for nineteen years, between 1946 and 1964, making 638 appearances in the Football League, and scoring 276 goals.
-He also won five caps for England national team.
+He was a professional footballer for 19 years, between 1946 and 1964, making 638 appearances in the Football League and scoring 276 goals.
+He also won five caps for the England national team.
 He later became a manager at clubs in England, Spain, Portugal, and Greece.
 His son, Russell, also played professional football throughout the 1970s.

-Starting his career in 1946 with Port Vale, he spent four years with the club, before making a record breaking transfer to West Bromwich Albion.
+Starting his career in 1946 with Port Vale, he spent four years with the club before making a record-breaking transfer to West Bromwich Albion.
 He was one of the best strikers of the 1950s, playing over 400 games, with a ratio of a goal every two games.
 He lifted the FA Cup in 1954, and helped the club to the FA Charity Shield in 1954, and a second-place finish in the First Division in 1953–54.
 In 1961 he signed with Crystal Palace, where he spent the final four years of his playing career.
 He helped Palace win promotion out of the Third Division in 1963–64.

-His management career began in 1966 with Wolverhampton Wanderers, as he led Wolves out of the Second Division in 1966–67.
+His management career began in 1965 with Wolverhampton Wanderers, as he led Wolves out of the Second Division in 1966–67.
 In 1969, he took up the reins at Spanish club Athletic Bilbao, leading the club to a second-place finish in La Liga in 1969–70.
-In 1972, he was appointed manager of Portuguese club Sporting Lisbon, after one season with the club he moved back to England to manage Walsall for a brief period.
+In 1972, he was appointed manager of Portuguese club Sporting Lisbon; after one season with the club, he moved back to England to manage Walsall for a brief period.
 In 1977, he spent a short time as manager of West Bromwich Albion.
 After a spell advising the Saudi Arabia national team, he took charge of Greek club Panathinaikos for a short time in 1980.
 His last management position was back at West Brom in 1981–82, following which he served the club as a coach and scout.

 Club career

 Youth teams

 Ronald Allen was born on 15 January 1929 in Fenton, Stoke-on-Trent, Staffordshire.
 He attended Hanley High School.
-Despite playing for the school rugby team, his preferred sport was football, and he turned out for his local Boys' Brigade team and later, Wellington Scouts.
-He then moved on to Northwood Mission where he played at outside-right, alongside Bill McGarry and Basil Hayward, who would later become his teammates at Port Vale.
+Despite playing for the school rugby team, his preferred sport was football.
+He turned out for his local Boys' Brigade team and, later, Wellington Scouts.
+He then moved on to Northwood Mission, where he played at outside-right, alongside Bill McGarry and Basil Hayward, who would later become his teammates at Port Vale.
 Allen scored 57 goals for the Mission in the 1943–44 season.